-National Livestock Mission (NLM) launched in financial year 2014-15 seeks to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholders.
+National Livestock Mission (NLM) was launched in financial year 2014-15.
+It seeks to ensure quantitative and qualitative improvement in livestock production systems and capacity building of all stakeholders.
+This article briefly shares the important mission objectives of National Livestock Mission.

 - Sustainable growth and development of livestock sector, including poultry